 He talks about his childhood being overshadowed by fame and being in the public eye.
 As an adult, he knows some of the things he did as an “idiot kid” were mistakes.

 Does anyone really care about him?
 Bieber’s famously smooth voice is heartbreaking as he wails, as if in the middle of crying, “I’m so lonely.”
+If you’re seeking out songs about anxiety and depression, this one should probably be on your list.

 21) Residente by René